lesterchan/wp-polls/README.md

 ### Version 2.74
 * NEW: Hashed IP and anonymize Hostname to make it GDPR compliance
 * NEW: If Do Not Log is set in Poll Options, do not log to DB
+* NEW: Support %POLL_MULTIPLE_ANSWER_PERCENTAGE%.
+This is total votes divided by total voters.

 ### Version 2.73.8
 * FIXED: Bug fixes and stricter type checking